durandaltheta/cpp_template_workshop/README.md

 > but it’s actually not.
 It’s only the “hard” way because it’s the way people used to teach things.
 With the help of this
 > book, you will do the incredibly simple things that all programmers need to do to learn a language:
 >
-> 1. Go through each exercise.
+> 1. Go through each unit test (written using [googletest](https://google.github.io/googletest/primer.html))
 > 2. Type in each sample exactly.
 > 3. Make it run.
 >
 > That’s it.
 This will be very difficult at first, but stick with it.
-If you go through this book, and do each exercise for
+If you go through this book, and do each unit test for
 > one or two hours a night, you will have a good foundation for moving onto another book.
 You might not really learn
 > “programming” from this book, but you will learn the foundation skills you need to start learning the language.
 > This book’s job is to teach you the three most essential skills that a beginning programmer needs to know: Reading